hmans/happy/README.md

 # config.ru
 require 'happy'

-class MyApp < Happy::Controller
-  route do
+Happy.route do
   # Set a default layout for all responses!
   layout 'application.erb'

   # Happily deal with sub-paths!
   path 'hello' do
     # Let's use a different layout here.
     layout 'hello_layout.erb'

     # Happily deal with parameters contained in paths!
     path :name do
       # Just return a string to happily render it!
       "Hello, #{params['name']}"!
     end

-      "Silly user, didn't provide a name!"
+    "Silly user, didn't provide a name!" end
-    end

   # Now let's do something a little bit more exciting!
   #
   # How about passing control to another controller?
 In this instance,
   # we're invoking an instance of ResourceMounter, a controller class
   # that serves a model resource RESTful-Rails-style.
 We'll save a
   # reference to the controller for later.

   articles = ResourceMounter.new(:class => Article)
   articles.perform

   # Or use the shortcut: invoke :resource_mounter, :class => Article

   # This block of code is executed for every request, so you can do
   # some crazy stuff here, including only defining specific paths
   # when certain conditions are given.
 Just write Ruby! :)

   if context.user_is_admin?
     path 'delete_everything' do
       Article.delete_all

       # How about rendering a view template and passing
       # variables to it?
       render 'admin_message.erb',
         :message => 'You just deleted everything.
-Grats!' end
+Grats!' end end
-    end

   # If we reach this point, the request still hasn't been handled, so
   # the user must by trying to access the root URL.
 How about a redirect
   # to the URL of the previously invoked controller?

   redirect! articles.root_url
 end
-end

-# It's just a Rack app, so let's run it.
-run MyApp
+run Happy
 ```